lblake/lblake/README.md

 ### About Me
 <base target="_blank">
 I have expertise in creating visually stunning and user-friendly Shopify experiences.
-I recently completed a comprehensive FreeMote Freelance Shopify Developer Bootcamp ('https://www.freemote.com/).
-This bootcamp enabled me gain a deeper understanding of the Shopify ecosystem.
-I've also completed a 'Full-Stack Bootcamp' run by ('https://www.techreturners.com/') in collaboration with 'Northcoders' (https://northcoders.com/our-courses/coding-bootcamp), equipping me with a broad set of skills including working as part of team, React, Typescript, Javascript, CSS, HTML etc.
+I recently completed a comprehensive Freelance Shopify Developer Bootcamp
+<a href="https://www.freemote.com/">Freemote</a>.
+This bootcamp enabled me gain a deeper understanding of the Shopify ecosystem including enhancing Shopify themes with dynamic sections.
+I've also completed a 'Full-Stack Bootcamp' run by
+<a href="https://www.techreturners.com/">Tech Returners</a> in collaboration with <a href="https://northcoders.com/our-courses/coding-bootcamp">Northcoders Coding Bootcamp</a>, equipping me with a broad range of skills including working as part of team, React, Typescript, Javascript, CSS, HTML etc. <br><br>

 I also have a diverse skill set acquired through the bootcamp(s), self-learning & over 10+ years of IT experience working in various sectors.
 Finally the
-<a href="https://lunatemplates.co/pages/shopify-course-for-designers" target="_blank">Design Freedom on Shopify</a> course has been a game-changer for me.
+<a href="https://lunatemplates.co/pages/shopify-course-for-designers">Design Freedom on Shopify</a> course has been a game-changer for me.
 With newfound proficiency in Figma & Adobe XD,I'm well-equipped to breathe life into any design on any Shopify theme.
 I am actively seeking new projects to bring captivating Shopify stores to life.
 Let's collaborate and create an impactful Shopify presence!

 <br>

 <!--
 Hi there 👋